Bisao/HarvestQuest2/replit.md

 **January 26, 2025**
 - Successfully migrated project from Replit Agent to Replit environment
 - **Fixed Auto-Repeat Expedition System** - Completely rebuilt timer management to prevent stuck countdown and properly restart after expedition completion
+- **Energy System Completely Removed** - Removed all references to energy from codebase, now using only hunger and thirst
+- Updated expedition requirements to use minimum 30 hunger and thirst instead of energy checks
 - **Project Migration Completed** - All systems verified and fully functional
 - **Enhanced Knife Detection System** - Fixed complete collection system to recognize knife as both tool and weapon
 - **Improved Equipment Verification** - Enhanced hasRequiredTool() function to check both tool and weapon slots